dwavesystems/dimod/docs/intro/intro_samplers.rst

 =======================

-dimod includes reference :term:`sampler`\ s and :term:`composite`\ s for processing binary quadratic models (and higher order models) and refining sampling, and for testing your code during development.
+dimod includes reference :term:`sampler`\ s and :term:`composite`\ s for processing quadratic (and higher order) models and refining sampling, and for testing your code during development.

 For an introduction to samplers and composites, see